Therapy Billing

 Describing the whole picture of your session using unclear communication can lead to denial if the reviewer interprets the documentation as services not medically necessary or not supportive of units billed in the claim.

-Documentation should also be completed and signed on time and protected using HIPPA-compliant methods for patient protection.
+Documentation should also be completed and signed on time and protected using HIPAA-compliant methods for patient protection.
 In case of an audit, you must submit requested documentation to prove your services were medically necessary.
 Additional documentation tips can be found by searching CMS resources for provider guidelines.

 OT billing units guidelines